 There are hundreds of different phytonutrients, each supporting your body’s health in a different way.
 It’s easy to get overwhelmed with all the information about different phytonutrients and their benefits.
 On a broad scale, simply eating a wide range of fruits and vegetables of different colors ensures that you’ll be reaping the benefits of a host of phytonutrients.

 However, you can also tailor your phytonutrient intake to address specific issues or functions.
 To get you started on your journey into the colorful world of phytonutrients, here are five classes of phytonutrients that are renowned specifically for their detoxing abilities.

 This phytonutrient has a list of detox benefits almost as long as its name!
 EGCG triggers increased production of certain genes and enzymes responsible for POP detoxification, helping the body’s natural systems to clear the body of these dangerous toxins more efficiently.
 The compound is also a powerful antioxidant and boasts anti-inflammatory activities.The richest source of EGCG is green tea.
 The amount of ECGC varies greatly depending on the brand of tea, but a high-quality tea like Teavana Green Tea has around 83 milligrams of ECGC per teaspoon.
 To get the most out of your tea, steep your green tea at least 5 minutes to allow for maximum EGCG concentration.

-- Quercetin: Quercetin is found in many sources, including citrus fruits, apples, onions, parsley, nuts, tea, and dark berries like blueberries, blackberries, and bilberries.
+Quercetin comes from many sources, including citrus fruits, apples, onions, parsley, nuts, tea, and dark berries like blueberries, blackberries, and bilberries.
 Similar to the other phytonutrients on this list, it is a powerful anti-inflammatory compound and antioxidant that binds to heavy metals to facilitate their removal from the body.
-Like EGCG, it also boosts the enzymes responsible for POP detoxification.This compound in particular is generally concentrated in the skin of fruits and vegetables.
+Like EGCG, it also boosts the enzymes responsible for POP detoxification.This compound, in particular, generally concentrates in the skin of fruits and vegetables.
 When relevant, try to include as much of plant’s outer layer in your cooking as you can.
 Only remove the outer paper-y skin from onions, don’t peel your organic apples (but do wash very well!), and add some citrus zest (shredded bits of the peel) to dishes.